DompetApp/Dompet.flutter/README.md

 ## Please note

 - Since Firebase authentication is used, VPN is required in China to log in
+- But now we have a guest mode that allows you to log in without VPN

 <br/>

 ## Features

+- Support logging in as guest mode without using VPN in China
 - Support sign-on with github or google via firebase authentication
 - Support App to record and view running logs (based on logger extension)
 - Support App to simulate payment, transfer, recharge and message by sqlite